decentralizedtechnologies/scui-dashboard-library/README.md

+# Frontend Library

+# Edit the library
+# Package the library
-# FeLibraryAngular6
+# Publish the library

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

 ## Development server